 Waterloo Grad Ready is a virtual program and space to support you as you begin your graduate program.
 It will offer you opportunities to build connections with students, faculty, and staff; resources to help you transition to graduate life; and workshops to support your ongoing graduate experience.
 Our graduate studies community has come together to support you in this new online environment and will add new information and programming throughout the coming months.

 - Your UWaterloo email account (ending in @uwaterloo.ca) is created automatically after you are matriculated (made active in your program).
 Visit the Information Systems & Technology website for instructions.
 Check your UW email regularly.

-- MMath students will receive information about their home unit orientation, TA, office space and funding from their home department.
+- Students will receive information about their home unit orientation, TA, office space and funding from their home department.
 If you have not heard about this by the start of term, please reach out to your respective department co-ordinator in Computer Science, Statistics or Combinatorics and Optimization.

 All new graduate students are required to complete the following training modules within the first 2 months of study:

-- Accessibility Training module provided by Human Resources.
-Only MMath in Data Science students who will have TA responsibilities need to complete this, but it is available to all interested students.
+*MMath in DS: Accessibility Training module provided by Human Resources.
+Students assigned a TA (typically only MMath in DS students) must complete this, but it is available to all interested students.